 After many years of work – with contributions from the members of BIAS- an updated and greatly expanded version of Joan Day’s 1987 gazetteer of industrial archaeology in the BIAS area has been printed.
 Ring bound – for easy use in the field- the gazetteer uses map references and postcodes along with easy to use maps to identify the sites.
 123 printed pages.
 A thematic approach has been adopted to this review, industry sectors: Banking; Food, Drink & Tobacco; Mining & Quarrying; Metals; Manufacturing; Transport; Utilities.
 308 sites of industrial archaeological importance within the four unitary authorities of Bristol; Bath & North East Somerset; North Somerset and South Gloucestershire listed.

-For paid up BIAS members, this publication is available free and is available at BIAS evening meetings. £3 Postage and packing will have to be paid if members can not pick it up.
+For BIAS members, this publication is free and is available at BIAS evening meetings. £3 post and packaging for members who can not pick it up.

 BIAS Histories No. 4 – Brunel’s Locked Diary

 34 pages, some sketches and photographs.
 Professor R. Angus Buchanan’s transcription of the “Locked Diary” of I.K.
 Brunel.
 This very personal diary covers the period October 1 827 to April 1829.
 It covers his time working on the Thames Tunnel, an account of his accident there and other matters.
 Professor Buchanan has added much additional information in his preface and postscript notes and many footnotes.